askaborg/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive website adhere to specific designs at defined breakpoints, while a fully responsive website combines features of fixed, adaptive, and fluidity to create a seamless experience accross all devices.
+An adaptive website adheres to specific designs at defined breakpoints, while a fully responsive website combines features of fixed, adaptive, and fluidity to create a seamless experience accross all devices.

 2. Describe what it means to be mobile first vs desktop first.